HAWLYQ/Qc-TextCap/README.md

  Each `sample` also stores the image height, width, object bounding boxes and ocr bounding boxes in `image_height`, `image_width`, `obj_normalized_boxes` and `ocr_normalized_boxes`.
  Extract object-level features of these bounding boxes by [bottom-up-attention](https://github.com/MILVLG/bottom-up-attention.pytorch) (for the config file, we choose `configs/bua-caffe/extract-bua-caffe-r152.yaml`) and put these features under  `data/$dataset_name/bua_feats/obj` and `data/$dataset_name/bua_feats/ocr`.

- The feature file in obj or ocr directory for each image should be named as `$image_id+ .npy` and should be read as follows:
+ For ControlTextCaps, the feature file in obj or ocr directory for each image should be named as `$image_id+ .npy`.
+ For ControlVizWiz, the feature file in obj or ocr directory for each image should be named as `$image_name+ .npy`.
+ These feature files should be read as follows:
  ```
 import numpy as np
 import torch